EdDataScienceEES/challenge3-rebeccah2202/model process/issues.md

 - I might increase it to 15 BUT I am worried that it wil take a really really long time to run the model

 2: Examine the pairs() plot to diagnose sampling problems

+**Model 4**
+The model converged and there were no more warning messages yayyy.
+BUT model took absolutely ages to run, I went and had lunch whilst it was doing its thing.
+Will check with tutors at coding club that this is okay.